628426/slack-beepboop-dnd/README.md

 You rolled _d20+3_ for a perception check (_see if anyone is hiding behind that curtain_) and got 9 (dice rolled were [6])
 ```

+All your data is stored within your slack team as json snippets uploaded to a new #data channel, and the bot source is available here, giving you full continuity for your session

 # License
 MIT Copyright (c) 2016